Jeff's headphone buying guide

 - Charging case.
 Most of these headphones recharge wirelessly inside their included charging case — check our product details to see how many hours of power the case can bank.

 (Read our article about the best true wireless headphones)

 Some video games are considered works of art — or at least an innovative, interactive way to tell a story.
 With all the time and effort spent to make these games sound as good as possible, there should be headphones that can do them justice.

 Most gaming headphones feature surround sound processing to give you an immersive gaming experience.
 Some also give you a competitive advantage: you can hear spatial cues or opponents trying to sneak up from behind.

 The Audeze Mobius headphones take it a step further with real-time head-tracking technology for realistic 3D surround sound.
 "Through the Mobius headphones, the sound was as enchanting as the graphics and the gameplay," said Crutchfield IT specialist Jenny, an avid gamer.
 "I felt like I was in the middle of the game."

 Jenny, Crutchfield IT specialist, enjoys the Audeze Mobius headphones in our gaming lounge here at HQ.

 - "Boom" mic.
 Gaming headsets usually include a microphone so you can communicate with teammates — or trash talk opponents — more clearly.
 In some cases, the mic is detachable.

-(Read our article "Audeze Mobius headphones review")
+(Read our articles "Audeze Mobius headphones review" and "Best gaming headsets")